-CEPF is a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the government of Japan, the MacArthur Foundation and the World Bank.
+CEPF is a joint initiative of Conservation International, l’Agence Française de Développement, the European Union, the Global Environment Facility, the government of Japan and the World Bank.

-By supporting the development of conservation strategies driven by local input, and providing grants to civil society — nongovernmental, private sector and academic organizations — to implement those strategies, CEPF seeks to protect biodiversity, build local conservation leadership and nurture sustainable development.
+By supporting the development of conservation strategies driven by local communities and providing grants to civil society — non-governmental, private sector and academic organizations among others — to implement those strategies, CEPF seeks to protect biodiversity, build local conservation leadership and nurture sustainable development.
 This path enables conservation and communities to flourish in tandem.

 For more information, visit CEPF’s website.

-- Target biodiversity hotspots in developing and transitional countries.
+- Target biodiversity hotspots, primarily in developing countries.

 - Are guided by regional investment strategies — known as “ecosystem profiles” — developed with dozens of local stakeholders.